FB

 Travellers today want more than pretty views — they want immersive narrative experiences.
-And nothing delivers that more completely than a city's darkest stories: the unsolved disappearances, the convict gaols still redolent with suffering, the colonial buildings where tragedy left permanent impressions in the atmosphere.
-Ghost and legend-based tours are the fastest-growing segment of Australian tourism, and with good reason.
-They reveal a version of the country that no brochure shows — and one you genuinely won't forget.
+And nothing delivers that more completely than a place's darkest stories: the unsolved disappearances, the old gaols still redolent with suffering, the buildings where tragedy left a permanent mark on the atmosphere.
+Ghost and legend-based tours are among the fastest-growing segments of travel worldwide, and with good reason.
+They reveal a version of a city that no brochure shows — and one you genuinely won't forget.

 🌑 Why Urban Legend & Ghost Tours Are Booming